MicLul/GACD/README.md

 ####Summary of processing steps in 'run_analysis.R'

-1. Unzips 'getdata-projectfiles-UCI HAR Dataset.zip'.
+1. Unzips 'getdata-projectfiles-UCI HAR Dataset.zip' (Assumed to be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 2. Reads the test input files into data frames and merges the dataframes by columns.
 Repeats this step for the training input files.